BonsaiDen/JavaScript-Garden/doc/undefined.md

 the sense of a traditional null, the actual `null` (both a literal and a type) is more or less just another data type.

-While it is uses in some JavaScript internals (like declaring the end of the prototype chain by setting `Foo.prototype = null`), it can almost ever be replace by `undefined`.
+It is used in some JavaScript internals (like declaring the end of the prototype chain by setting `Foo.prototype = null`), but in almost all cases it can be replaced by `undefined`.